bespector/implied-vol/README.md

 > http://blog.nag.com/2013/10/implied-volatility-using-pythons-pandas.html

 This script uses options data downloaded from the [CBOE] in csv format.
-Be sure to download data during CBOE trading hours to ensure the data is not null.
+Be sure to download data during CBOE trading hours to ensure the graphs are not null.
 To run type
 ```sh
 $ python implied_volatility.py QuoteData.dat
 ```

-This script has been tested with and requires the following packages/libraries:
+This script has been tested with the following packages:

   - Python 2.7 or 3.4
   - numpy 1.9.0